orlof/dcpu-admiral/README.md

     dtasm --binary admiral.dasm16 -o admiral.bin

-or this with Organic (SirCmpwn/Organic) (you have to use long literals at the moment, as Organic is very slow at optimising at the moment)

-    organic admiral.dasm16 admiral.bin --long-literals

 You can run the .bin provided, or the one you built as normal in Lettuce (SirCmpwn/Tomato), and with the following command with the Toolchain

     dtemu admiral.bin

+You can also run Admiral in Devkit.
+Leave the admiral.dasm16 out of the project and specify interpreter.dasm16 as the starting point for execution.

 <h4>USAGE</h4>

-When Admiral starts, it will show interactive prompt '>' and wait for input.
+When Admiral starts, it will show an interactive prompt '>' and wait for input.
 It can evaluate one line statements.
 <pre>
 >1+2**32
 4294967297